Tree shaping: Chronology of notable practitioners

+Tree fortifications

+Julius Caesar describes in his De Bello Gallico that the Nervii planted and bent trees into wall-like hedges.
+Similar practices have been used throughout Europe until the 18th century, often as a comparatively cheap method to delineate regional borders with large-scale border fortifications.
+The resulting fortifications that developed around the original bent trees, usually left alone for centuries, could range up to 100 m in thickness.
+A similar example from Asia was the Willow Palisade that derived its name from the willows with wickered branches that made up part of the barrier.

 War-Khasi people

 The ancient War-Khasi people of India worked with the aerial roots of native banyan fig trees, adapting them to create footbridges over watercourses.
 Modern people of the Cherrapunjee region carry on this traditional building craft.
 Roots selected for bridge spans are supported and guided in darkness as they are being formed, by threading long, thin, supple banyan roots through tubes made from hollowed-out trunks of woody grasses.
 Preferred species for the tubes are either bamboo or areca palm, or 'kwai' in Khasi, which they cultivate for areca nuts.
 The Khasi incorporate aerial roots from overhanging trees to form support spans and safety handrails.
 Some bridges can carry fifty or more people at once.
 At least one example, over the Umshiang stream, is a double-decker bridge.
 They can take ten to fifteen years to become fully functional and are expected to last up to 600 years.